Jesssullivan/timberbuddy/README.md

 **User input:**
-- Operator interacts with the controller with any of:
+- Operator interacts with the controller with any of the following inputs:
-  - Touch screen UI
+  - the Touch screen UI
   - physical front panel buttons
   - Graphically via the web (pi connect, web console or with wireguard / port forwarding)
   - Via SSH